PsyTeachR/ads-v1/docs/draft/07-tidy.md

 ### One variable per column

-Now the `value` column contains data from two different variables.
-We need to make the table wider, but not as wide as before.
+Now this table is long, but not tidy.
+The `value` column contains data from two different variables.We need to make the table wider, but not as wide as before.
 We want to keep the `year` column and make new columns called `itemsprice` and `totalprice` with the relevant customer's `value` for that variable and year.

 ```r